 + You can be a subscriber for as long or as short as you’d like.
 There’s no required subscription period and there’s no charge to cancel.
 Currently the MightFix with free shipping is only available to US customers.
 Readers outside the US can still subscribe to the MightyFix with a small shipping surcharge.

 There’s peace of mind knowing that whatever comes in the monthly MightyFix, you’re getting toxic-free items that are practical and safe for the whole family.
 There’s no wasting money on things that won’t hold up or on things you won’t use.

 I also love the unspoken vision of MightyFix that one small change CAN make a difference.
 This has been my philosophy from the get go.
 It’s because of baby steps like these and the ones I teach in Grocery Budget Bootcamp that we’ve come as far as we have in our journey!

 MightyNest is offering Crumbs readers a special $3/month rate for the first month of their subscription.
 That means if you sign up for a MightyFix today, you’ll pay just $3 for the first month and you’ll receive a set of re-usable Lunchskins – a snack-size bag and a sandwich-size bag (valued at $17) – as your first fix, delivered straight to your door within a week or so.
 To sign up, head this way!

 Have you made the switch to reusable bags yet?
 What has been your experience with them?
 Share your thoughts in the comments below!

-Disclosure: This post is sponsored by MightyNest.
-I love the philosophy behind the MightyNest brand and have been using their products in my home long before this blog was born.
-As always, I would never recommend anything on Crumbs that I wouldn’t recommend to a close friend or neighbor, and all opinions here are my own.
+This post is sponsored by MightyNest.
+I love the philosophy behind the MightyNest brand and have used their products in my home long before this blog was born.
+As always, I would never recommend anything on Crumbs that I wouldn’t recommend to a close friend or neighbor.
+All opinions here are my own.